JasminJaml/Honeypot-Threat-Dashboard/Readme.md

 The system is deployed on an AWS EC2 instance and uses the ELK Stack (Elasticsearch, Kibana) with Filebeat to create a dashboard of attacker Tactics, Techniques, and Procedures (TTPs).

-Final System Architecture
+## System Architecture

-The project was re-architected from a simple 3-container model to a more robust 4-container system to solve data-flow challenges.
-The final architecture is:
+The system evolved from a 3-container to a 4-container architecture to resolve critical data-flow challenges:

+### Container Components
 Cowrie (The Honeypot): The sensor, exposed to the internet.
 It catches SSH/Telnet attacks and writes them to a cowrie.json log file in a shared volume.

 Filebeat (The "Delivery Truck"): The log shipper.
 It monitors the shared log file, parses the NDJSON (Newline Delimited JSON) data, and ships the parsed fields to Elasticsearch.